How to Build an Off Grid Solar Panels System

 Step 2: COMPONENTS SELECTION

 We already have mentioned the functionalities of some major components.
-Here in this section, we are gonna focus on major components one by one.
+Here in this section, we are going to focus on the chief components one by one.

 And you have to keep in mind that you do not have the same number of hours of sunlight in the winter as you do in the summer.
 So you should have extra panels for that case you can use them for producing more energy.
 Energy from the sun for a location is known as “sun hours”.
 The amount of “sun hours” is the available sun shining on your panels at an angle throughout the day.
 And we all know the more sunshine, the more solar panels would be efficient.

-Three types of inverter are following and we have given so you could read more about them;
+Three types of the inverter are following, and we have given so you could read more about them;

 Other Mini Components

-Components like Solar panels, Inverter, charge controller, solar batteries, etc are the major necessities for a solar system.
-But on the other hand, components like utility power meters, wiring, fuse box connections, disconnect switches are something that without whom a solar system can’t get completed.
+Components like Solar panels, inverters, charge controllers, solar batteries, etc are the major necessities for a solar system.
+But on the other hand, components like utility power meters, wiring, fuse box connections, disconnect switches are something without which a solar system cannot get completed.
 And there is another thing that matters is how you mount solar panels matters.

-So for little bit guidance, we tell some of the key points you must follow while mounting solar panels.
+So for a little bit of guidance, we tell some of the key points you must follow while mounting solar panels.
 First of all, choose a suitable location on the rooftop, or on the ground, where the sun does not face any distractions to reach solar panels.
-And if you are gonna place them on the ground, then you are gonna have a choice to make stands for solar panels at home.
+And if you are going to place them on the ground, then you are going to have a choice to make stands for solar panels at home.
 There is another important thing you should keep in mind that you have to make stands in a way that solar panels face maximum sunlight for better efficiency.

 Step 3: WIRING